Liam-DeVoe/liam-devoe.github.io/_posts/2022-03-16-godels-incompleteness-theorem.md

 But still, for theories which have a standard model, this line of thinking does have some merit.
 I just wish people would say "there is a sentence which cannot be proven from $T$ but is true in the standard model", instead of saying "there is a true sentence which cannot be proven", which sounds like a contradiction.
 This seeming contradiction bothered me for many years when I was reading about the incompleteness theorem but didn't yet fully understand it, and I was greatly relieved when I learned enough to understand what was going on here.

-## Completeness of First Order Logic

-(If you've never heard of the completeness of first order logic, you can safely skip this section, if you wish).

-This misunuderstanding isn't directly related, but still highly confusing and seemingly directly contradictory to the incompleteness theorem.
-The problem lies not with the statements of the respective theorems, but rather their naming.
-In short, the completeness of first order logic means something entirely different than completeness in the incompleteness theorem.
+## Gödel's completeness theorem

-Informally, completeness of first order logic says for all theories $T$ and sentences $\sigma$, if $\sigma$ is true in every model $\mathcal{A} \vDash T$, then there is a proof of $\sigma$ from the axioms of $T$.
-The "complete" here refers to the fact that there is a proof of every true statement.
+Before his incompleteness theorem, Gödel proved another theorem about the completeness of first order logic.
+Informally, this theorem says that for all theories $T$ and sentences $\sigma$, if $\sigma$ is true in every model $\mathcal{A} \vDash T$, then there is a proof of $\sigma$ from the axioms of $T$.
+In other words, there is a proof of every true statement.

+The naming of these theorems suggests a contradiction: how can we have both Gödel's completeness theorem and Gödel's incompleteness theorem?

-In contrast, the "incompleteness" in the incompleteness theorem means that some theories $T$ have sentences which are neither true nor false in $T$.
+Well, because they refer to two different notions of completeness. "completeness" in the completeness theorem means that "everything which is true is provable".
+However, "incompleteness" in the incompleteness theorem means that some theories $T$ have sentences which are neither true nor false in $T$.
 These independent sentences don't even satisfy the conditions of the completeness theorem (since they're not true in every model), so these two theorems are entirely orthogonal.
-So despite the seeming contradiction in their names, there's no contradiction in the statements.

 # Technicalities